tunguski/java8-liquid/README.md

 * a `Map<String, Object>`
 * or a JSON string

-The following examples are equivalent to the previous Liqp example:
+The following examples are equivalent to the previous java8-liquid example:

 #### Map example